PaloAltoNetworks/pan-os-python/docs/getting_started.rst

 .. note:: The Add-on (TA) called TA_paloalto is deprecated and should be replaced with Splunk_TA_paloalto.

-   The latest Add-on (TA) is installed automatically by the App, and does not need to be installed separately.
-In some cluster environments, the App and Add-on should still be installed separately.

 Advanced Endpoint Security (Traps) support: